 Colada Morada, which means “purple strained” in Spanish, is a thick purple drink traditionally made with purple corn flour, spices, sugar, and many fruits like naranjilla, pineapple, blackberries, strawberries and blueberries.

-As much as I wanted to make the drink, I couldn’t find a number of ingredients needed to make the traditional colada morada…so improvised and did my own take on a colada morada recipe.
+As much as I wanted to make the drink, I couldn’t find a number of ingredients in the United States that needed to make the traditional colada morada…so improvised and did my own take on a colada morada recipe.

-My colada morada smoothie takes many of the same flavors as the original drink like blueberries, strawberries, pineapple and blackberries.
+This smoothie uses many of the same flavors as the original drink such as blueberries, strawberries, pineapple, and blackberries.

 I couldn’t find naranjilla or lemon verbena leaves so I used the zest of an orange.
 I also substituted oatmeal for the purple corn flour because I couldn’t get my paws on that either.